BET founder Robert Johnson mocks crowds pulling down statues, calls them 'borderline anarchists'

 Johnson rejected the backlash against public figures who say "all lives matter" instead of "black lives matter," and the cancel craze targeting TV shows like "Dukes of Hazzard" and movie classics such as "Gone with the Wind."

-He also mocked white celebrities for apologizing for their race in emotional social media speeches.
+He also mocked white celebrities for what he described as apologizing for their race in emotional social media speeches.

 "You know, that to me is the silliest expression of white privilege that exists in this country.
 The notion that a celebrity could get on a Twitter feed and say, 'oh, my God, I am so sorry that I am white.’
 I don't find any black people getting on Twitter and saying, 'Oh, I'm so sorry I'm black.'
 And we got the worst problems. ...
 My thing is: embrace being white and do the right thing."